How High Blood Pressure Affects Your Feet

 Wounds located on the legs and feet take longer to heal

-These issues, while not inherently serious by themselves, are precursors to potentially fatal circulatory diseases.
-If your legs and feet are frequently swelling then your high blood pressure may have already started contributing to heart disease.
+While it may not seem that these are serious problems by themselves, they are precursors to potentially fatal circulatory diseases.
+If your legs and feet are frequently swelling, then your high blood pressure may have already started contributing to heart disease.
+Take these symptoms seriously and have your legs and feet checked by a podiatrist.

 Why Do People Get High Blood Pressure?

-Understanding the origin of your high blood pressure is important for taking the appropriate steps toward recovery.
+There are many reasons people suffer from high blood pressure.
+It’s important to understand the origin of your high blood pressure so you can take appropriate steps toward recovery.
+Many times, simply changing your lifestyle can help alleviate symptoms.
 Your condition may have stemmed from:

 Smoking and alcohol usage